nlpfromscratch/nlp-llms-resources/README.md

 * [Fine-tuning Guide from OpenAI](https://platform.openai.com/docs/guides/fine-tuning): Official docs from OpenAI on fine-tuning hosted GPT-3.5-turb.
 * [Getting Started with Deep Learning with PyTorch and Hugging Face](https://github.com/philschmid/deep-learning-pytorch-huggingface/tree/main): Lots of example notebooks for fine-tuning models (T5, Falcon, LLaMA) from Phil Schmid of Hugging Face
 * [HuggingFace Community Resources:](https://huggingface.co/docs/transformers/community) Community resources from Hugging Face.
-A ton of free Colab notebooks here on fine-tuning various foundation models.
+A ton of free Colab notebooks here on fine-tuning various foundation models
+* [Personal Copilot: Train Your Own Coding Assistant](https://huggingface.co/blog/personal-copilot): Blog post from Hugging Face on fine-tuning a code generating LLM, using both traditional fine-tuning and PEFT with StarCoder.
 * [GPT 3.5 vs Llama 2 fine-tuning: A Comprehensive Comparison](https://ragntune.com/blog/gpt3.5-vs-llama2-finetuning): Short blog post comparing fine-tuning GPT vs. LLaMA 2 on a SQL code task, taking price into consideration.
 * [Regression with Text Input Using BERT and Transformers](https://lajavaness.medium.com/regression-with-text-input-using-bert-and-transformers-71c155034b13): Fairly in-depth Medium post (including a lot of code) on using BERT for regression.
 * [LongLoRA: Efficient Fine-tuning of Long-Context Large Language Models](https://huggingface.co/papers/2309.12307): Method for fine-tuning models (specifically LLaMA and Alpaca) to have longer context windows.
 Lots of resources around this on their [official Github page](https://github.com/dvlab-research/LongLoRA).